-Russell is about fifty, his iron-grey hair cropped clean.
-Cleanly built as well, all six feet of him, and under his business suit the body of a soldier.
+Russell is about fifty, widowed, his iron-grey hair cropped clean.
+Cleanly built, all six feet of him and under his business suit the body of a soldier.
 Two pink wounds in his back puckered with recent healing.

-Russell has been watching a woman drinking alone at the bar for thirty-seven minutes, in that time her phone has remained mute and she has not turned around.
-She is on her third drink, a vodka ice and lime.
+Russell has been watching a woman drinking alone at the bar for thirty-seven minutes and in that time her phone has remained mute and she has not turned around.
+She is on her third drink, vodka ice and lime.

 Gold sandals, red toenails, tight black slacks, ivory blouse.
 Slim.
 There would be perfume.

-Russell leaves his booth, takes the stool beside her, puts his whisky and ice on the bar, waits for thirty seconds then turns.
+Russell leaves his booth, takes the stool beside her, puts his whisky and ice on the bar, waits for thirty seconds, turns and says.

 ‘Could I ask a favour?’